erwindosianipar/kfm-ios-test/README.md

 ### Features

-- See the weather in a specific city
+- See weather status in a specific city
-- Synchronize weather data
+- Synchronize weather status realtime
-- Store specific in home
+- Store weather status of specific city in home

 ### Prerequisite